Shift Payments Policy

 Public or bank holidays may impact these timeframes.

-Late, Missing or Incorrect Pay
+Late, Missing or Incorrect Payment

-Late or Missing Pay
+Late Payment or Failure to Pay

-Confirming Final Shift Hours for Correct Pay
+Confirming Final Shift Hours for Correct Payment

 Supp shifts have a minimum duration of 2 hours.